Module 12: Proofreading Business Writing

 Module 9: Academic ProofreadingWe’ll take you back to school with an in-depth look at proofreading academic documents, ranging from undergraduate essays to journal articles and PhD theses.
 We’ll show you how to work with LaTeX (no, it’s nothing kinky), how to make sure quotes are used properly, when the active and passive voices are appropriate in academic writing, and much more.

 Module 11: Creative Writing And The Publishing IndustryLearn how to work with authors and publishers as we guide you through how to proofread creative writing.
 This module looks at both fiction and non-fiction, as well as non-standard English, authorial voice, and proofreading dialogue.
 After completing the lessons, you will be primed to proofread a range of different writing styles and document types common in the publishing world, including book manuscripts, screenplays, and PDF page proofs.

 Module 12: Proofreading Business WritingHere, we teach you how to proofread for different business clients.
 We take you through working with brand voices and understanding how grammatical point of view works in different types of business writing.
 After completing this module, you will know how to proofread many document types and formats common to business writing, including formal reports, website copy, Excel spreadsheets, PowerPoint presentations, and Google Docs.

 Module 13: Finding Work And The Final AssignmentDrum roll, please!
 It’s time to show off what you have learned!
-In this final part of the course, you'll learn about how to find work as a freelance proofreader.
-We'll guide you through top revision areas and provide you with a practice mock assignment.
-Then you’ll take two proofreading tests on which you’ll receive detailed tutor feedback.
-If you score 80% or above, you will be offered the opportunity to undertake a trial as a freelance proofreader with Proofed.
+In this final part of the course, you'll discover how to find work as a freelance proofreader.
+We'll also guide you through top review areas and give you a practice mock assignment.
+Then you’ll take two proofreading tests, which we’ll provide detailed tutor feedback on.
+If you score 80% or above on this and the final assignment in Becoming An Editor, we’ll offer you the opportunity to undertake a paid trial as a freelance proofreader and editor with Proofed.